The Yorkipoo, a mix between the Yorkshire Terrier and Poodle, is a small to medium size hybrid pooch.

 Because of the variation in coat color even puppies in the same litter will be different colors.

-The Yorkie-Poo will have either a short stiff coat (like a terrier) or a soft curly coat of the Poodle.
+The Yorkie-Poo will have either a short stiff coat (like a Terrier) or the soft curly coat of the Poodle.

 One of original intentions behind breeding this mix was to have a hypoallergenic coat.